 - Manual setup for PPTP

 - Only one connection to each server at any one time

 VPNSecure has an unusual ruling on multiple simultaneous connections.
 You can only have one connection to each server at any one time.
-However, you can connect to as many different servers as you like simultaneously.
-Thus you can connect one device to one server, while also connecting a second device to another server.
-In some countries, the company has many servers – there are 21 servers in the US, including one optimized for video streaming.
+However you can connect to as many different servers as you like simultaneously.
+Thus, you can have one device connected to one server while also having a second device connected to another server.
+In some countries, the company has many servers – there are 21 servers in the US, including one optimized for video streaming services.
 This means that the restrictions on multiple connections can be circumvented by connecting to different servers in the same country.

 - Servers in 48 countries

 - Smart Domain Name System (DNS) option

 - Apps for Windows, Mac OS X, iOS, Android, and Linux